 - Stay strong.
 Eating carbs and sugar may incite cravings for more.
 This vicious cycle of eating carbs, craving carbs, then eating more carbs to satisfy your craving is the American dilemma that has so many of us sick, or at least not at our optimum health to begin with.
-As you begin your efforts to get back into ketosis, fight any urges for carbs, and if you’ve been “off” for awhile, don’t be surprised if you get some side effects of reentry, or more specifically “keto flu” symptoms.
+As you begin your efforts to get back into ketosis, fight any urges for carbs, and if you’ve been “off” for a while, don’t be surprised if you get some side effects of reentry, or more specifically “keto flu” symptoms.
 Remember, cravings and flu symptoms are short-lived as long as you stay on track.

 - Strictly follow the keto diet.
-It should go without saying, but the best way to get back into ketosis is to strictly follow a keto diet.
-That means you should enjoy a diet rich in healthy fats, modest amounts of protein and a low carb intake of 20 net grams of carbs per day).
+It should go without saying, but the best way to get back into ketosis is to strictly follow a keto diet (i.e a high fat, low carb diet, with modest amounts of protein and a low carb intake of 20 net grams of carbs per day).
 The key is to know and to track your macros (especially your net carbs)so that your body burns body fat for fuel, your blood-sugar levels decrease, and you again reach ketosis.
 Also, meal plan so you don’t get hungry and tempted to grab something carb-heavy.

 - Try intermittent fasting.
 Intermittent fasting, or following a rotating schedule of fasting and eating, can help kickstart ketosis.
 You can learn more about how to intermittent fast here.

-- Perhaps add exogenous ketones.
+- Perhaps add exogenous ketones, such as MCT oil.
 Learn more about when to use exogenous ketones here.

 Perhaps you haven’t “cheated” yet.
 Perhaps you’re thinking about it because a special occasion is coming up, a restaurant you’ve been dying to try that’s not so keto friendly, or you just miss lasagna.
 So, you’re wondering: How long does it take to get back into ketosis if I cheat?
 If this is the case, we’d love to provide you some inspiration to stay on track.

 - Cheating does a disservice to all your hard work.
-If you’ve been on keto for a while, you’re likely feeling more energetic, lighter, and more mentally alert; these are just a few of the health benefits.
+If you’ve been living a keto lifestyle for a while, you’re likely feeling more energetic, lighter, and more mentally alert; these are just a few of the health benefits.
 A significant cheat, even for one meal, can stall your weight loss, make you feel sluggish, experience significant brain fog, and if you’re somewhat new to keto, perhaps cause you go through keto flu symptoms all over again.
 More than that, you will need to work your way into ketosis again.
 Even harder for many people, it will instigate bygone carb cravings which could inspire further cheating and derail your good intentions.
 The truth is, everybody missteps now and then.
 It’s not the end of the world, but if you can avoid the headache, you should.
 Try to remind yourself why you went keto in the first place, and work to get back in that mindset.

 - You will gain weight.
 If you’ve already lost weight on the keto diet, you won’t regain everything with one or two cheats, but, at a minimum, you will experience water gain and bloating, since carbs return your body to its fat-storing ways.
 (Once back in ketosis, your water gain will level out again.)